vagrant-libvirt/vagrant-libvirt/README.md

   be forwarded (NATed or routed).
 Used only when creating new network.
 By default, all physical interfaces are used.

+### Public Network Options
+* `:dev` - Physical device that the public interface should use.
+Default is 'eth0'
+* `:mode` - The mode in which the public interface should operate in.
+Supported modes are available from the [libvirt documentation](http://www.libvirt.org/formatdomain.html#elementsNICSDirect).
+  Default mode is 'bridge'.

 ## Obtaining Domain IP Address

 Libvirt doesn't provide standard way how to find out an IP address of running